Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Discussion

 It is notable that 16-pose discretized trajectories checked with our mesh-to-mesh RT-DCD is faster than even our piecewise-linear mesh-to-swept-sphere RT-CCD on dense scenes (though the discretized trajectory suffers expected recall rate deficiencies).
 The slowness of our RT-CCD compared to RT-DCD has a number of contributing factors.

-First, ray tracing against curves, particularly high-order curves, is much more expensive than against triangles as the narrow-phase intersection is not hardware-accelerated, running instead on normal CUDA cores.
+First, ray tracing against curves, particularly high-order curves, is much more expensive than against triangles as up through the Ada generation GPUs used in this work, the narrow-phase intersection is not hardware-accelerated, running instead on normal CUDA cores.
 Thus it only benefits from hardware-acceleration during BVH traversal.
+This is expected to improve in Blackwell generation GPUs, which hardware-accelerate narrow-phase ray-traces against piecewise-linear curves and spheres.

 Second, our RT-CCD requires expensive curve BVHs builds from scratch on the critical path, unlike RT-DCD which can reuse precomputed mesh BVHs in an IAS.
 Finally, curve BVHs are less efficient than for triangle meshes as the sphere extrusions lead to large AABBs, the bounding volume used in current NVIDIA RT cores.
 This is often addressed by splitting long curves into smaller segments or across multiple smaller AABBs, but this leads to longer BVH build times on our critical path which we found overall gives no speedup.